teltonika-telematics/tct-releases/README.md

-# tct-releases
+# 🔵 Telematics Configuration Tool

-TCT public releases
+Repository for public releases for download.